abbeymart/mcutils-ts/README.md

 # @mconnect/mcutils

-- Shared Utility Functions for nodejs, js and ts apps
+- Shared Utility Functions for nodejs, js and ts apps...
 - See the test folder for different test cases / scenarios and usage

 ## Installation